 Am I the only new mom who swore that I wouldn’t let my house become strewn with bright plastic toys?
 Ha!
 That didn’t last long.
 Toys certainly aren’t the most aesthetic, but cute storage can go a long way.
 Invest in storage solutions that match your home decor for a more uniform look.
 (Bonus points if you can repurpose or use something you already have!)
 Baskets are great because they conceal clutter in plain sight and their easy access makes them incredibly handy.
 I used large rope baskets, a storage ottoman and a book rack to contain our toys, stuffed animals and books.

 I’m so happy with the way everything turned out.
-We are already enjoying the new space and look forward to seeing how it grows with us.
+We are already enjoying the new play area in our current living space and look forward to seeing how it grows with us.
 I’m excited for you to implement these tips to create a functional play area of your own!